 While it does take hard work to get stronger or improve your appearance, smarter training will generally supersede harder training, given there is effort.
-“If some is good, then more must be better” is a silly thought, as is the “no pain, no gain” mentality.
+“If some are good, then more must be better” is a silly thought, as is the “no pain, no gain” mentality.
 If you keep pushing this style of training you will get burned out or hurt.

 This myth goes right along with the previous point.
 Sometimes life gets stressful, you get a hint of an injury, your training has hit a wall and you just need a break.
-De-load weeks or a couple days off could be your savior and prevent your body from burning out.
+De-load weeks or a couple of days off could be your savior and prevent your body from burning out.
 In fact, getting the right amount rest is essential to helping your body lose weight.
-If you are an intermediate to advanced lifter and have been training hard for more than 8 weeks, then you should try out a rest week and see how your performance improves.
+If you are intermediate to the advanced lifter and have been training hard for more than 8 weeks, then you should try out a rest week and see how your performance improves.

 Very frequently I hear the goal of a woman that wants to do a chin up.
-Therefore, her trainer has her doing banded chin ups to get stronger.
+Therefore, her trainer has her doing banded chin-ups to get stronger.
 This method of “help” does not have great carry over to the actual chin-up.

 Why?
 The most assistance the band gives is at the bottom of the movement and progressively gives less assistance the closer you pull yourself to the bar.
 The problem with this is that the hardest part of the movement is the bottom half where you are getting the most assistance.
-The best method to build a chin up is to use an assisted chin-up machine because you can progressively and linearly get stronger through the whole range of motion.
+The best method to build a chin-up is to use an assisted chin-up machine because you can progressively and linearly get stronger through the whole range of motion.

 Most of us have probably fallen victim to this one.
 The biggest problem here is that if you’re working out correctly on a regular basis you have abs, they are just hiding under a layer of fat.
 The best way to get abs is to get your nutrition on point and drop some body fat percentage.
 Now once you are fairly lean, doing some extra ab work may help the muscle grow and therefore become a bit more visible.

-This is probably the most frustrating myth out there and is tends to be most prevalent among women and endurance athletes.
+This is probably the most frustrating myth out there and it tends to be most prevalent among women and endurance athletes.
 Trust me here: Lifting heavy will not turn you into a huge “muscly” freak.

-For one, women do not naturally possess the amount of testosterone men do to gain large amounts of muscle mass (but that shouldn’t dissuade them).
+For one, women do not naturally possess the number of testosterone men do to gain large amounts of muscle mass (but that shouldn’t dissuade them).
 Secondly, it takes a very long time and dedicated nutrition program with excess calories to gain muscle mass.

-The opposite end of the heavy spectrum is the myth that high rep training is best for distance activity, weight loss or “toning up”.
+The opposite end of the heavy spectrum is the myth that high rep training is best for distance activity, weight loss, or “toning up”.
 High rep training 10 or reps is really only used effectively by bodybuilders.
 Oddly enough, they use this rep range because it is best at producing hypertrophy (muscle growth).
 Yet this rep range is used very frequently by women wanting to lose weight.

 The average person training in this rep range is not training hard enough to get any result from this method.
 Most use this rep range because they have the assumption it should be light and easy.
-Light and easy has never got a single soul any measureable kind of results.
+Light and easy has never got a single soul any measurable kind of results.
 When in doubt just make whatever set you are doing difficult and remember that heavy (all relative) produces the greatest results.